THE HELLO ARTS COLLECTIVE

 Bethlehem, a woman with dark skin and long braids, wears a black v-neck dress over jeans and black heels.
 She is singing, clapping and stomping on a wooden platform with Hebrew letters.,

 In 2023, Hello Arts Festival joined the quality arts programming offered at the Philadelphia Senior Center on The Avenue of the Arts, a member of the New Courtland Network.
-Featuring access to the talents of music and performing artists Bethlehem Roberson, Voccusionist (Pictured) and Anthony Martinez-Briggs of ildoots, this short workshop series celebrated the melding of theater and music inspired by Roberson's recent EP, A Return to Innocence, https://bethlehemtheartist.com
+Featuring access to the talents and music of performing artists Bethlehem Roberson, Voccusionist (Pictured) and Anthony Martinez-Briggs of ildoots, this short workshop series celebrated the melding of theater and music inspired by Roberson's recent EP, A Return to Innocence.

 Without community, there is no liberation...but community must not mean a shedding of our differences, nor the pathetic pretense that these differences do not exist.